 Over the years as our three children have grown up, i've seen the amount of rubbish our family produces increase significantly over the festive period.
-A few facts which i'll share below really opened my eyes, also included in this post are my favourite tips and ideas which will help you reduce the amount of waste generated.
-The vast majority are really simple to achieve, use natural materials and will reduce costs for you too, at what can be an expensive time of the year.
+A few facts which I'll share below really opened my eyes, also included in this post are my favourite tips and ideas which will help you save money and significantly reduce the amount of rubbish generated.
+The vast majority are simple to achieve, use natural materials and will reduce costs for you too, at what can be an expensive time of the year.

 Christmas Waste Statistics.

 - Each Christmas just under 100km2 of wrapping paper ends up in UK landfill or is burnt!

 - 125,000 tonnes of plastic packaging is thrown away, that's a 25% increase compared to other times in the year.
 Look for companies who use minimal packaging and no plastic wrap!

 - Around 7 Million Christmas trees are estimated to be thrown away.